A Normalized Bottleneck Distance on Persistence Diagrams and Homology Preservation under Dimension Reduction: Abstract

 \section{Abstract}

-Persistence diagrams are used as signatures of point cloud data assumed to be sampled from manifolds, and represent their topology in a compact fashion.
-Further, two given clouds of points can be compared by directly comparing their persistence diagrams using the bottleneck distance, $\dB$.
-But one potential drawback of this pipeline is that point clouds sampled from topologically similar manifolds can have arbitrarily large $\dB$ values when there is a large degree of scaling between them.
-This situation is typical in dimension reduction frameworks that are also aiming to preserve topology.
+Persistence diagrams (PDs) are used as signatures of point cloud data.
+Two clouds of points can be compared using the bottleneck distance $\dB$ between their PDs.
+A potential drawback of this pipeline is that point clouds sampled from topologically similar manifolds can have arbitrarily large $\dB$ when there is a large scaling between them.
+This situation is typical in dimension reduction frameworks.

-We define a new scale-invariant distance between persistence diagrams termed normalized bottleneck distance, $\D$, and study its properties.
-In defining $\D$, we also develop a broader framework called metric decomposition for comparing finite metric spaces of equal cardinality with a bijection.
-We utilize metric decomposition to prove a stability result for $\D$ by deriving an explicit bound on the distortion of the associated bijective map.
+We define, and study properties of, a new scale-invariant distance between PDs termed normalized bottleneck distance, $\D$.
+In defining $\D$, we develop a broader framework called metric decomposition for comparing finite metric spaces of equal cardinality with a bijection.
+We utilize metric decomposition to prove a stability result for $\D$ by deriving an explicit bound on the distortion of the bijective map.
 We then study two popular dimension reduction techniques, Johnson-Lindenstrauss (JL) projections and metric multidimensional scaling (mMDS), and a third class of general biLipschitz mappings.
 We provide new bounds on how well these dimension reduction techniques preserve homology with respect to $\D$.
-For a JL map $f$ taking input $X$ to $f(X)$, we show that $\D(\dgm(X),\dgm(f(X))) < \epsilon$ where $\dgm(X)$ is the Vietoris-Rips persistence diagram of $X$, and $0 < \epsilon < 1$ is the tolerance up to which pairwise distances are preserved by $f$.
-For mMDS, we present new bounds for both $\dB$ and $\D$ between persistence diagrams of $X$ and its projection in terms of the eigenvalues of the covariance matrix.
+For a JL map $f:X \to f(X)$, we show that $\D(\dgm(X),\dgm(f(X))) < \epsilon$ where $\dgm(X)$ is the Vietoris-Rips PD of $X$, and pairwise distances are preserved by $f$ up to the tolerance $0 < \epsilon < 1$.
+For mMDS, we present new bounds for $\dB$ and $\D$ between PDs of $X$ and its projection in terms of the eigenvalues of the covariance matrix.
 And for $k$-biLipschitz maps, we show that $\D$ is bounded by the product of $(k^2-1)/k$ and the ratio of diameters of $X$ and $f(X)$.
+Finally, we use computational experiments to demonstrate the increased effectiveness of using the normalized bottleneck distance for clustering sets of point clouds sampled from different shapes.

-{\bfseries Keywords:} metric decomposition, bottleneck distance, persistence diagrams, Johnson-Lindenstrauss projection, metric multidimensional scaling.
+{\bfseries Keywords:} metric decomposition, bottleneck distance, persistence diagrams,\\ Johnson-Lindenstrauss projection, metric multidimensional scaling.